RBourkeUCC/ThinkTradie/README.md

 # TradieFlow · Iteration 5
 **Version: 5 (Iteration 5)** **Date: 19 February 2026**

-**TradieFlow** is a lightweight, mobile-first productivity tool designed for sole traders and small crews to manage materials, tasks, and documentation without unnecessary admin.
+**TradieFlow** is a lightweight, mobile-first productivity tool designed for sole traders and small crews to manage inventory, tasks, and documentation without unnecessary admin.
 Iteration 5 marks the evolution from a functional MVP into a **Live Progressive Web App (PWA)**, transitioning the "Premium UI" into a production-ready cloud environment on Render.

 ## Project Roadmap
 * **Iteration 1-3:** Core Inventory, Document Capture, and Task Manager development.